jberry/katello-productsync/README.md

 * `org`: Organization ID (not name) for managing content in
 * `lockfile`: The lockfile to use when running a sync, to ensure multiple arn't running at once
 * `email`: Who to email results, or long-running warnings to
+* `noop`: Disables actually doing anything in the sync action, but shows what it would have done

 ##Example run output: